-The timing of calls for proposals and provisional grant decisions is being brought forward incrementally from the 2022 funding year.
-In the 2024 funding year, the call for proposals for large-scale research categories (such as Specially Promoted Research) is scheduled to be commenced from April of the preceding year, so that notice of review results in most research categories will be completed before the end of the preceding funding year.
+\Starting from the fiscal 2022 funding year, the timing of calls for proposal is being brought forward by increments.
+In the 2023 funding year, applications for Grant-in-Aid for Transformative Research Areas (A/B) started in May the preceding year, and in the 2024 funding year, calls for proposals for large-scale research categories (Specially Promoted Research etc.) will start in April the preceding year.
+As a result, applicants will be notified of the review results for almost all research categories before the end of preceding funding year.